unimarkup/specification/Frontend_Reference.md

 # Element decorations
 ## Block title

-A title may be set for an atomic or enclosed block element by directly preceding the block with one paragraph surrounded by `===`.
+A title may be set for an atomic or enclosed block element except headings, by directly preceding the block with one paragraph surrounded by `===`.
 A blank line must be set before a block title.

 **Usage:**